 Lower Solukhumbu Cultural Trail Trek for families starts with your arrival in Kathmandu.
 From Kathmandu, you fly to Phaplu and start trekking.
 The trail is fairly easy as you walk through the forests and cross suspension bridges.
 En route, you will see traditional villages and Mani walls as well as prayer flags which symbolize the religious rituals and values practiced in the region.
 During this journey, you visit many Buddhist monasteries like Taksindu Gompa and Phungmuche monastery and observe the Sherpa way of life.
 The Sherpa people are very welcoming and will amaze you with their heart-warming hospitality.

 You will spend a complete day in Junbesi exploring the village and witnessing the culture of the locals.
 From there, you trek back to Phaplu and end the trek.
-The trek route is filled with the breathtaking views of the snowcapped mountains like Numbur (6959m), Karyolung (6511m) and many others Everest Himalayan range.
+The trek route is filled with the breathtaking views of the snow-capped mountains like Number (6959m), Karyolung (6511m) and many others Everest Himalayan range.
 Autumn (September to November) is an excellent time for this trek as the skies are clear and provide great views.
 You can also trek (March to May) where the wildflowers bloom.

 - Holy Lake Dudhkunda 4560m. (religious pilgrimage place)